 BAM API – Using MessagingEventStream to write BAM Events from pipeline components

-MES is available since BizTalk 2004 with SP1.
+MES has been available since BizTalk 2004 with SP1.

 Normally, we write the code to produce BAM events in the Execute method of the pipeline component.
-Execute method have two parameters:
+The execute method has two parameters:

 • An IPipelineContext: contains the pipeline context